The Richland County Sheriff’s Department is currently accepting applications for Vacancy, Casual/Call-in and an Eligibility List for:

 Candidates will be required to meet all State of Wisconsin requirements as well as pass and complete the following:

-Applicants must be able to work days, evenings, midnights, weekends and holidays, have good verbal and written communication skills, ability to use all standard law enforcement equipment, able to render credible testimony in a court of law, have adequate computer skills and be able to perform essential functions of the position they hold among other requirements.
+Applicants must be able to work days, evenings, midnights, weekends and holidays, have good verbal and written communication skills, and have adequate computer skills and be able to perform essential functions of the position they hold among other requirements.

 James J. Bindl, Sheriff of Richland County